jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

     * Redo can be done with ctrl + y

 #.
-Move the output higher or lower such that the input and output are not on the same line
+Move the output higher or lower vertically such that the input and output are not on the same line

-    * This can easily be done by selecting a portion of the circuit to move with a click and drag
+    * This can be done by selecting a portion of the circuit to move with a click and drag
     * Then, click and drag the selected portion of the circuit up or down
     * Be mindful to have the output component and the wire selected before moving it